 I mentioned I graduated last year and will be looking for jobs at game design and

-I always remind myself to have a clear direction of where I want to go.
-I don't plan
+I remind myself to have a clear direction of where I want to go.
+I don't like planning

-ahead, I just know what I am aiming for.
+ahead, but I know what I am aiming for.
 And that makes me happy.

-So after graduation, no job?
-How am I staying alive?
-I do have a part-time job and I get commissioned once in awhile.
+So after graduation, and I have no job?
+Right now I am working part-time job and I get commissioned once in awhile.
 My part-time job is teaching kids how to draw at a

 daycare.
-Half the time I teach English while applying it with drawing skills which makes it fun for me and the kids.
+Half the time I have to teach the kids how to apply English.
 The hours are short so I am living from paycheck to paycheck but I am comfortable with that.
-I have acquired a great skill from teaching kids, whenever they get rowdy and accidentally injure my toes, I can smile it off and they quickly apologize and calm down because they could tell it was painful but I am still smiling.
+I noticed I have acquired a great skill from teaching kids, whenever they get rowdy and accidentally injure my toes, I can smile it off and they quickly apologize.
 However if they injure my hands, I am less forgiving and give them the death stare hehe.

 My health has seen better days.. three days ago I experienced vertigo for the first time.
 I think it was due to straining my neck from drawing.
 It's a type of dizziness where the room was spinning continuously and rapidly even though I was lying down and not moving.
 It lasted for about half an hour and when I closed my eyes it felt extremely uncomfortable.
 Since I am highly sensitive to motion sickness, this meant a huge kick to my stomach and a brick in my head type of feeling.
 I am still trying to recover.
 When I lie down, I feel nausea and once every few hours I get a huge headache.
 Now I know what vertigo is and I hope this doesn't happen again anytime soon.